Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

-This TUR is universal in that it applies to arbitrary initial and final states, allows for arbitrary time-dependent protocols, can be applied to arbitrary observables, makes no assumption about the transition rates, and is applicable to both continuous-time and discrete-time dynamics.
+This TUR is universal in that it applies to arbitrary initial and final states, allows for arbitrary time-dependent protocols, can be applied to arbitrary observables, makes no assumption about the transition probabilities, and is applicable to both continuous-time and discrete-time dynamics.
 The generality of the derived TUR is a consequence of the generality of the master fluctuation theorem, which finds its mathematical foundations in the general change-of-measure theorem in the measure theory \cite{murashita2014nonequilibrium}.
 A key feature of the this bound is that it involves an exponentiated entropy production, which may be dominated by rare trajectories \cite{jarzynski2006rare}.
 However, we note that this is not a weakness of the proposed theory, but a reflection of the underlying physics that rare trajectories can have significant influence on the expected strength and fluctuation of physical quantities.
 This argument is further substantiated by the fact that no matter how strongly the term $\langle e^{-2\Delta S} \rangle$ is dominated by the rare trajectories, there is always some observable that makes the bound satisfied.